UdelaRInterior/ansible-apt_repos/README.md

           apt_repos_management: yes
 ```

-it will replace the  `/etc/apt/sources.list`  with the repositories defined in default variables
+it will replace the  `/etc/apt/sources.list`  with the repositories for the distribution of each server defined in defaults and variables of this role.

 License
 -------